About Nancy Rommelmann

 The Law and Aging in America

-The golden years: a time to relax, reflect and enjoy the fruits of one’s labors.
+The golden years: A time to relax, reflect and enjoy the fruits of one’s labors.
 Scratch that.
 For many older Americans, it’s a time of decline, pharmaceuticals and financial ruin.
 Most of us cannot predict whether we will be laid off, and if so, whether we will ever find work again; whether we will suffer a catastrophic illness, and if we do, who might try to profit.
-When you add that seniros may not want to be a burden on caregivers, or may feel stranded in a world where there’s always …
+When you add that seniros may not want to be a burden on caregivers, or may feel stranded in a world where there’s …

 The Straight Shooter